 What is an “Epic Fail”?
-The term, “FAIL” has become widely used as an Internet meme where people superimpose the word, “FAIL” on images of the unsuccessful, or that which does not live up to what is expected.
+The term, “FAIL” has become widely used as an Internet trope where people superimpose the word, “FAIL” on images of the unsuccessful, or that which does not live up to what is expected.
 Usually, these FAILs are intended to make people laugh.
 In most cases, they are quite funny.

-Recently, a teacher in the New York City School System faked a jury duty notice to get out of work.
+A few years ago, a teacher in the New York City School System faked a jury duty notice to get out of work.
 Hers was a FAIL because the document she submitted at the school–allegedly a letter from a court–was loaded with enough errors to “red flag” it for further investigation.

-This past weekend, while traversing Roosevelt Avenue in Queens (after some really delicious Bolivian food), I saw a sign above a deli indicating “COFFEE SANDWICHES.”
+Recently, while traversing Roosevelt Avenue in Queens (after some really delicious Bolivian food), I saw a sign above a deli indicating “COFFEE SANDWICHES.”
 It made me remember another deli awning sign that said ‘ICE COLD BEER SANDWICHES.”

 Signs like these are great examples of FAILs.
 Most people will understand what is meant.
 In fact, some people may not even notice that there’s something wrong.
 But for those who do catch the error(s), that business has lost credibility, and when enough believability is lost, customers go elsewhere.